JavaScript is required

 It can sometimes take a while to get an appointment with a counsellor, so it’s important to contact them as soon as possible – do not leave it until the last minute.

-Money Smart has a free financial counselling hotline or you can search for a financial counsellor near you.
+Money Smart can help you search for a financial counsellor near you.

 Other organisations and services